 - Copper Penny Inn Chipshop Chipshop PL19 8NT (01822) 833288

 - Skylark Inn

 Typical Dartmoor village pub, popular for the excellent food, and serving up to four South West real ales, one of which is usually from Dartmoor.
-Food is served Monday - Friday from 1200 – 1400 and 1830 – 2100, and all day at weekends.
+Food is served Monday - Friday from 1200 – 1400 and 1800 – 2100, and all day at weekends.
 The current licensee took over on Monday 29th November, 2004.
 The beer range may vary occasionally.
 An annual beer festival is held over August Bank Holiday weekend.
-Catch the Stagecoach 1 or X1, or Plymouth City Bus 46 bus from Plymouth or Tavistock: NOTE approx 20 minute walk to pub.
+Additional bar in their garden which will open when busy in the summer months.
+Quiz nights every 3rd Wednesday of the month.
+Catch the Stagecoach 1 from Plymouth or Tavistock to Clearbrook Cross: NOTE approx 20 minute walk to pub.

 - Skylark Inn Clearbrook Clearbrook PL20 6JD moc.tenretnitb@civlyks(01822) 853258

 - Crooked Spire